-It is lower than the 70% prevalence of sarcopenia determined using the AWGS criteria in 266 people aged $\geq$ 60 years in Surabaya City, Indonesia [14].
-This sarcopenia prevalence (44.2%) was higher than that of 19.1% in 298 elderly individuals in Spain [15].
+The prevalence of sarcopenia in this study is lower than that reported by the National Geriatric Hospital (2017-2020) using AGWS criteria (61.2%; males: 72.3%; females: 54.7%, p<0.001) and by Phung Thi Le Phuong (2022) at Hanoi Medical University Hospital (67.5%).
+However, it is higher than the 20% prevalence found in a 2020 study of the elderly community in Ho Chi Minh City [7].
+It is lower than the 70% prevalence of sarcopenia determined using the AWGS criteria in 266 people aged ≥60 years in Surabaya City, Indonesia [14].
+This sarcopenia prevalence (44.2%) higher than that of 19.1% in 298 elderly individuals in Spain [15].
 In another study on 189 elderly individuals in Denmark, the prevalence of sarcopenia was 26% [16].
-The high prevalence of sarcopenia in our study can be partly explained by the higher average age of our study population (mean age 73.6 ± 7.7 years and up to 27.2% were $\geq 80$ years old).
+The high prevalence of sarcopenia in our study can be partly explained by the higher average age of our study population (mean age 73.6 ± 7.7 years and up to 27.2% were > 80 years old).

-We also found that chronic energy deficiency is a risk factor for sarcopenia; among the elderly with chronic energy deficiency, up to 75.0% were diagnosed with sarcopenia.
-This is because, in the elderly, a diet that does not provide enough energy and protein can lead to weight loss and chronic energy deficiency, while those with higher weight and BMI may have more muscle protecting against sarcopenia. mass.
+We also found that CED is a risk factor for sarcopenia; among the elderly with CED, up to 75.0% were diagnosed with sarcopenia.
+This is because, in the elderly, a diet that does not provide enough energy and protein can lead to weight loss and CED, while those with higher weight and BMI may have more muscle mass, protecting against sarcopenia.
 Similarly, a study by Nguyen Ngoc Tam also indicated that patients with a low BMI below 18.5 had an increased risk of sarcopenia with high reliability of 99.9% [7].

-In this study, malnutrition was associated with an increased prevalence sarcopenia. of In the group of malnourished elderly according to MNA, the prevalence of sarcopenia was 61.4%, while the sarcopenia prevalence was 33.9% in the non-malnourished group (p <0.05).
-Malnutrition is a consequence of energy and protein deficiency, which has adverse effects on body composition, activates the immune system, and increases the synthesis of inflammatory amplifying cytokines, the chronic catabolic process, thereby reducing muscle mass [1].
+In this study, malnutrition associated with an increased prevalence sarcopenia.
+In the group malnourished elderly according to MNA, the prevalence of sarcopenia was 61.4%, while the sarcopenia prevalence was 33.9% in the non-malnourished group (p <0.05).
+Malnutrition is a consequence of energy and protein deficiency, which has adverse effects on body composition, activates the immune system, increases the synthesis of inflammatory cytokines, amplifying the chronic catabolic process, thereby reducing muscle mass [1].
 Therefore, raising awareness and guiding the elderly on a diverse diet with adequate food groups is one of the useful measures to help prevent sarcopenia.

-In this study, the highest diagnosed prevalence of sarcopenia was according to Ishii (49.1%) and gradually decreased

-SARC-CalF (42.4%), according to AWGS (39.3%), and SARC-F (33.5%).
+In this study, the highest diagnosed prevalence of sarcopenia was according to Ishii (49.1%) and gradually decreased according to SARC-CalF (42.4%), AWGS (39.3%), and SARC-F (33.5%).
 Several studies have shown different values for the sensitivity and specificity of sarcopenia screening tools [17].
-In Vietnam, a study at the National Geriatric Hospital on 764 people aged 60 years using the AWGS gold standard with muscle mass measured by DXA showed that the highest concordance rate with the AWGS gold standard of the three methods was 79.6% when using the Ishii formula, 68.1% when using SARC-CalF, and 65.8% when using SARC-F. To balance sensitivity and specificity, SARC-CalF is a reasonable choice because it maintains a good detection rate (42.4%) compared to the gold standard diagnosis (44.2%) without too many false positives, leading to a high diagnosis rate (49.1%) like Ishii.
-The results of this study further reinforce the recommendation that SARC-F, a 5-item, self-reported, quick-to-administer questionnaire, is valuable in screening for sarcopenia in elderly patients in outpatient settings.
-Moreover, the Ishii
+In Vietnam, a study at the National Geriatric

+Hospital on 764 people aged 60 years using the AWGS gold standard with muscle mass measured by DXA showed that the highest concordance rate with the AWGS gold standard of the three methods was 79.6% when using the Ishii formula, 68.1% when using SARC-CalF, and 65.8% when using SARC-F. To sensitivity balance and specificity, SARC-CalF is a reasonable choice because it maintains a good detection rate (42.4%) compared to the gold standard diagnosis (44.2%) without too many false positives, leading to a high diagnosis rate (49.1%) like Ishii.